neillrobson/neillrobson.github.io/src/drafts/fluid-css.md

 }
 ```

-Drag-resize the viewport in the browser, and the font scales nicely!
+The font scales nicely, no matter how the viewport is resized.

 It would be nice for the middle quantities to be determined by something more than a gut check, though.
 If I still have two ideal viewport widths in mind for mobile versus desktop styling,